Justin Rose

-He first came to prominence when he pre-qualified as an amateur for the 1998 Open Championship.
-There, he holed a dramatic shot from the rough at the final hole to finish in a tie for fourth place.
-He won the 2007 Order of Merit on the European Tour and was ranked in the World top ten between November 2007 and July 2008.
-In March 2012, Rose won his first World Golf Championship event at the WGC-Cadillac Championship and as a result, he re-entered the world top 10.
-After finishing second to Tiger Woods in the 2013 Arnold Palmer Invitational, he rose to a then career-high world ranking of 3rd.
-After the Open Championship in 2018 he rose to world number 2.
-Following a loss to Keegan Bradley in a sudden-death playoff in the 2018 BMW Championship, Rose climbed to World Number 1 in the Official World Golf Ranking.
-He won the 2018 FedEx Cup Playoffs and its US$10 million prize.

-Biography
+Justin Peter Rose (born 30 July 1980) is an English professional golfer who plays on the PGA Tour and the European Tour.
+He is a former world number one in the Official World Golf Ranking.

+At age 17, Rose came to prominence when he finished in fourth place as an amateur at the 1998 Open Championship.
+He turned professional the next day but struggled during his first few years on tour, making few cuts.
+He won his first European Tour title in 2002 and led the tour's Order of Merit in 2007.
+In the ensuing years, Rose won a number of notable tournaments on the PGA Tour, and claimed his first major championship at the 2013 U.S. Open.
+He earned a gold medal at the 2016 Summer Olympics and reached the top of the world rankings for the first time in 2018.
+Rose has also recorded five runner-up finishes at major championships: the 2015, 2017 and 2025 Masters Tournaments, and the 2018 and 2024 Open Championships.

-Early years
+Early life

-Rose was born in Johannesburg, South Africa, to English parents, Annie, and Ken (who died of cancer in 2003).
+Rose was born in Johannesburg, South Africa, to English parents, Annie and Ken.
 The family moved to England when Rose was five, and he started to play golf at Tylney Park Golf Club.
-He then moved on to Southwood Golf Club, Hartley Wintney Golf Club, and finally North Hants Golf Club.
+He then moved on to Southwood Golf Club, Hartley Wintney Golf Club, Royal Winchester Golf Club and finally North Hants Golf Club.
 All of these clubs were near his then home in Hook, Hampshire.

-Early golf

 Rose broke 70 for the first time at the age of 11 and was a plus three handicap by 14.

+Amateur career
-He played in the Walker Cup in 1997 as a 17-year-old.

-At the age of 17, Rose burst to worldwide prominence at 1998 Open Championship at Royal Birkdale.
-He holed a dramatic shot from the rough from about 50 yards for birdie on the 18th hole, to finish in a tie for fourth.
+Rose played in the Walker Cup in 1997 as a 17-year-old.
+Later in the year, Rose burst to worldwide prominence at the 1998 Open Championship held at Royal Birkdale Golf Club.
+He holed out for birdie from the rough from about 50 yards on the 18th hole to finish in a tie for fourth.
 He won the silver medal for the low amateur.
-The following day he turned professional.